FakeRealTrump/OS_course_lab/qu_lab1/Manual for lab1- UNIX Shell with History Feature.md

 ```
 cycleList<command> list;
 ```
-Then, we'll nead another class, to hold the list, and handle operating like reading history command from file, write lastest history command to file, deal with diffirent format string, and so on...
+Then, we'll nead another class, to hold the list, and handle operating like reading history command from file, write lastest history command to file, deal with different format string, and so on...
 A huge class named historyList is designed as following.
 ```
 class historyList {
 private: